 The Broncos continued to build.
 In 1975, though the team went 6-8, they drafted the two corners that would anchor the secondary, Steve Foley and future All-Pro Louis Wright.

 The offense was improving as well.
-Wide Receiver Haven Moses had been their best player since 1968, but he was joined by Tight End Riley Odoms in 1972 and the centerpiece of the 1970’s Broncos running game, Otis Armstrong in 1973, who posted 1,400 and 1,000-yard seasons in 1974 and 1976, respectively.
+Wide Receiver Haven Moses had been their best player since 1968, but Tight End Riley Odoms joined him in 1972 and the centerpiece of the 1970’s Broncos running game, Otis Armstrong in 1973, who posted 1,400 and 1,000-yard seasons in 1974 and 1976, respectively.
 By 1975, they added an explosive receiver and punt returner Rick Upchurch.

 The 1976 Broncos would finish the season with a franchise-best 9-5 record and while they were competitive, they just didn’t have enough firepower to make the playoffs.